YaseenHussein/flutter_paypal_payment_plus/README.md

                         ],
                       ),
                     ),

-                    /// Optional note or message shown to the user about the payment.
                     note: "Contact us for any questions on your order.",

-                    /// Callback triggered when the payment completes successfully.
-                    /// Logs the result and navigates back to the previous screen.
                     onSuccess: (PaymentSuccessModel model) async {
                       log("onSuccess: ${model.toJson()}");
                       Navigator.pop(context);
                     },

-                    /// Callback triggered when an error occurs during the payment process.
-                    /// Logs the error and navigates back to the previous screen.
                     onError: (error) {
                       log("onError: $error");
                       Navigator.pop(context);
                     },

-                    /// Callback triggered when the user cancels the PayPal payment.
-                    /// Prints a log and returns to the previous screen.
                     onCancel: () {
                       print('Cancelled');
                       Navigator.pop(context);